Welcome! It should take a few minutes to set up everything and be ready to go!

 - Click Save to close settings.

 - Practicus AI app also attaches (mounts) container_shared folder, so you can easily copy files back and forth between your file system and the container.
 Simply open Windows Explorer (Finder in macOS), navigate to: your home folder / practicus / container_shared and copy files.
-Then navigate to Worker Node Files in Explore tab, and the files you copied will be visible under container_shared folder.
+Then navigate to Cloud Worker Files in Explore tab, and the files you copied will be visible under container_shared folder.
 Click Reload button at the top if you recently copied files.

 Issues?
 If you are facing any issues, please check the container troubleshooting section below.